This post may contain affiliate links. Please read my disclosure.

 Ingredients

-STEP 2: Season the london broil with salt and pepper and sear for about 1 minute on each side, until a brown crust is formed.
+STEP 2: Season the London broil with salt and pepper and sear for about 1 minute on each side, until a brown crust is formed.

-STEP 5: Cook on low heat for 8-10 hours.
+STEP 5: Cook on low for 8-10 hours.

 STEP 6: When 3 hours of cook time remain, add the carrots and potatoes. **for best results, lift the meat up and place the carrots and potatoes in the liquid, placing the meat back on top.

 STEP 7: Use a large spoon to break up chunks of meat and serve with the carrots, potatoes, and cooking liquid.
+Transfer the London broil to a plate with the vegetables.

 The answer to this question depends on personal preference.
 Some people prefer to cook London Broil slowly at a lower temperature, resulting in more tender and juicy meat.